-At the beginning of its mountain biking journey, every rider is troubled by the question: How dangerous is mountain biking?
+At the beginning of his mountain biking journey, every rider is troubled by the question: How dangerous is mountain biking?
 With this question comes the need to properly understand the risks of mountain biking and how to avoid the injuries that are the result of negligence and a lack of proper trail riding skills.

 The average injury rate for mountain biking is 1 injury / 1000 h.
 The majority of injuries come from riding too fast downhill and not developing the proper trail riding skills.
 Approximately 27% of injuries occur to the lower leg (slipping from the pedal), 21% to the knee, and 25% to the forearm.